MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 ## Documentation of Proofs

-To execute the exploit, run
+To execute the exploit, run:

 ```
 (gdb) run < egg